kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Readme.md

 At the core of almost all machine learning model including Neural networks, lies a very simple mathematical problem;

 > **_Fit a given set of data points into an appropriate function; that identifies the important information in the data from noise, then make sure this function performs well on new data_**

+We will cover machine learning in detail in the next section.

 ## Deep learning